spacealtctrl/microg_installer_revived_again/README.md

 A Magisk/KernelSU module that **converts** microG GmsCore from a user app to a privileged system app.

-**Forked from nift4's microG Installer Revived** - Updated to support modern microG versions (0.3.5+).
+**Forked from nift4's microG Installer Revived** - Updated to support microG 0.3.9.250932.

 > **Note:** This module doesn't bundle or install microG for you - it moves your already-installed microG to system with proper privileges.
 Think of it as a "converter" rather than an "installer".

 ## Personal Project Notice

-This is primarily maintained for my personal use.
-I'll update it when I can, but support may be limited.
-Feel free to use it, fork it, or submit PRs.
+This is maintained for my personal use and currently works with **microG 0.3.9.250932**.

 ## What This Module Actually Does